lf-/blog/content/posts/building-the-meowzor/index.md

 ```

 It complained at build time about some missing options required by systemd, so
-I added those manually to the Kconfig in my checkout and copied it back.
+I added those manually to the Kconfig in my checkout (see the README of
+[de1-soc-nixos] for exact details) and copied it back.

 Next, U-Boot.
 This was not a fun time but not because of Nix.
 I built U-Boot
 per the instructions on the GSRD guide, but using `socfpga_de1_soc_defconfig`
 instead of the one for the different board.
 I replaced the U-Boot in the same
 vendor image, and it would start, flash the transmit LED briefly, and not emit
 anything over the serial port.
-Concerning.
+Concerning, since the SPL is supposed to emit
+some log lines over serial.

+I was about to figure out how to use OpenOCD before I was too baffled by
+OpenOCD and simply googled the problem out of frustration.

 After googling it a lot I wound up finding a forum thread about getting U-Boot
 to work on the DE1-SoC, in which someone posted [a device tree patch][forum] to